Previous Page Next Page

 • Contacts the client again later, if the APS specialist observed the client, but the client was unable to talk at the time of the visit.
 For example, the APS specialist saw the client comatose in the hospital, or sleeping at home and could not awaken him or her.

 • Identifies any indicators that the client lacks the capacity to consent to or refuse protective services.
-See 10310 Assessing Indicators (Signs) of a Lack of Capacity to Consent.
+See 10310 Possible Lack of Capacity to Consent When a Client Refuses or Withdraws from Services.

 • Determines whether immediate interventions or other legal actions are necessary at this point in the investigation.